 And while we wait, we deal with mounting impatience and frustration when we just want to get on with our day.
 Why did I get stuck in this line with these people?
 Why did I have to show up at the exact same moment?

 Like it or not, we're sharing space with others in the world.

-Try offering a general thought or blessing such as “God come to _________________ [this woman, this man, this child],” or “Let ________________ [him or her] know the reality of your presence,” or “Help this mother have patience with her child while she waits.”
-The simple act of bringing that person to mind, heart, and spirit as we stand in line and share space can bring us new joy or offer perspective to the situation.
+Try offering a general thought or blessing such as "God come to _________ (this woman, this man, this child)" or "Let ____________ (him or her) know the reality of your presence" or "Help this mother have patience with her child while she waits."
+The simple act of bringing that person to mind, heart and spirit, as we stand in line and share space can bring us new joy or offer a new perspective to the situation.

-Recently, I shared space in a funeral home.
+A few weeks ago, I shared space in a funeral home.
 I stood in line to pay respects to a family whose 20-year-old son died suddenly.
-I started talking to the woman in front of me.
-A winding line of college students, who wore perplexed and confused expressions, surrounded us.
-The woman explained a few details of the man’s death.
-“My son was one of his best friends since elementary school,” she added.
+I starting talking to the woman in front of me.
+A winding line of college students who wore perplexed and confused expressions, surrounded us.
+The woman explained a few details of the man's death.
+"My son, was one of his best friends since elementary school," she added.
 With each word she said, my heart expanded to envelop her and all others in the crowded setting.
 Sharing space in this encounter reached the deepest places of my heart as I mourned with her and shared a common bond of shock and sorrow.

 Sharing space with others can open the heart in unexpected ways - even those moments that begin with frustration can end with concern and care.

 Prayer: God, we share space with many throughout our days.
-Sometimes we engage in dialogue with people; other times our interaction is silent communion.
-Open our hearts deeper and deeper to receive your great love, so we can pour out this love with listening, attention, and empathy for those with whom we share space.
+Sometimes we engage in dialogue with people; other times our interaction is silent.
+Open our hearts deeper and deeper to receive your great love, so we can pout out this love with listening, attention and empathy, for those with whom we share space.
 Amen.